react-navigation/react-navigation.github.io/versioned_docs/version-7.x/standard-navigator.md

 };

 export type MyTabNavigatorProps = {
-  // additional navigator props type
+  // props users pass to the navigator
 };

+export type MyTabMapperProps = {
+  // optional props supplied by a navigation library integration };

 export const MyTabNavigator = createStandardNavigator< MyTabOptions,
   MyTabEventMap,
-  MyTabNavigatorProps
+  MyTabNavigatorProps & MyTabMapperProps
 >(({ state, descriptors, actions, emitter, ...props }) => {
   // render the navigator UI using the state and descriptors
   // use actions to perform navigation and emitter to emit events